 (4) Additional employees who work at a mine may, upon being invited under subsection (3) to do so, appoint a delegate or delegates from amongst their number to represent them for the purposes of making an agreement under section 55A(2).

-[Section 55C inserted by No. 68 of 2004 s.
+[Section 55C inserted: No. 68 of 2004 s.
 55.]

 56. Election of representatives